mikiec84/CARVE-ROBMOSYS.github.io/wp4.md

-- Task 4.2 Integration of YARP in SmartSoft: this task develops a port of YARP to SmartSoft, so that SmartSoft components can be used within the iCub ecosystem and on the R1 robot.
+- Task 4.2 Integration of YARP in SmartSoft: this task develops a port of YARP to SmartSoft, so that SmartSoft components can be used on the R1 robot.
 [Deliverable 4.2](https://github.com/CARVE-ROBMOSYS/Coordination/blob/master/deliverables/D4.2%20SmartSoft%20components%20for%20YARP.pdf) presents the reults obstained within this task.